erantapaa/haskell-browser-mods/README.md

 I consider the project to still be in its "proof of concept" stage and the code to be of alpha quality.
 Still, I've found it useful and I use it on a daily basis.
-Suggestions, bug reports and PR's are welcome.
+Suggestions, comments, bug reports and PR's are welcome.

 ## Installation